chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 The client can be used in a similar way to a REST API, with the data being returned from the `query` and `mutate` methods.
 The data structures for input and filtering are generated by snowflaqe, but the types for the data returned for each resolver need to defined.

 It's also possible to use the client with GraphQL subscriptions.
-This requires making the same `query` and `mutate` client calls but waiting for subscriptions to feedback the data changes to the app `update` loop.
+This requires making the same `query` and `mutate` client calls but waiting for subscriptions to feedback the persisted data changes to the app.

 There are advantages to both methods but I chose to use the subscription method of feeding back the data as the `Elmish` app framework has a useful way to setup subscriptions.
 A simplified version of setting up the `onCreateTodoList` subscription using the client is shown below: